SvenMichaelKlose/arukanoido/README.md

 Code and graphics mostly done by Sven Michael "pixel" Klose
 <pixel@hugbox.org>.
 Tiles and sprites have been created with beamrider's
-VIC—20 Screen and Character Designer: http://sleepingelephant.com/ipw-web/bulletin/bb/viewtopic.php?f=14&t=7133
+VIC—20 Screen and Character Designer and VIM. http://sleepingelephant.com/ipw-web/bulletin/bb/viewtopic.php?f=14&t=7133

 VIC conversions of the original tunes and sounds have been contributed